dacheng-gao/dacheng-gao/README.md

 ## Hi there

-### What I'm doing
+### What I'm focusing

-- using PHP to build website and api fast
+- building web applications using **PHP**, mostly **Yii2** framework in recent years
-- using Linux server to deploy so many kinds of service, often using aliyun ecs and aws ec2
+- linux lover, debian as a personal workstation use, aliyun/aws/bare metal as production server
-- learning .NET for its static type and cross platform tech
+- learning .NET (core)
-- learning go and rust for its safety and high performance
+- learning go and rust